-After planning the extent and nature of the analysis, the next stage is to decide how the information can be collected.
+After planning the frequency, extent and nature of the analysis, the next stage is to decide how the information can be collected.
 Potential methods include:

 Questionnaire-based or other surveys of managers, employees and their representatives.
 However it’s vital that time is spent considering the questions that are asked, the likely response and what is done with the responses.

-Learning professionals may wish to take advantage of analytic approaches using 'big data' which can provide more insight.
+L&D professionals may wish to take advantage of analytic approaches using 'big data' which can provide more insight.
 See our Talent analytics and big data research report.

 Using the learning needs analysis results